micahwoods/atcweb3/content/seminar/stmia-2024/index.md

 Gouveia et al. on [warm-season turfgrass species quality under drought](https://doi.org/10.1111/jac.12681).

 Serena et al. on a [15 to 30% reduction in water use](https://doi.org/10.2134/agronj2018.03.0148) by using trinexapac-ethyl and soil surfactants---without reducing color or quality of bermudagrass.

+PACE Turf's [water budget spreadsheet](https://www.paceturf.org/PTRI/Documents/140404_blank_waterbudget.xlsx) is "an easy to use water budget spreadsheet that will estimate how much irrigation water [was expected to be used] at your location.
+By calculating water budgets for previous years, you can get an idea of whether you are over using irrigation water, or whether you are staying within generally acceptable guidelines."

+The image below shows the factors you need to provide.
+The spreadsheet then calculates the estimated irrigation use.

+{{< figure src="pace-water-budget.jpg" >}}

+### Notes on the water droplet penetration test

+PACE Turf's [water droplet test video](https://youtu.be/ujtvjFvKPJk?si=adesNtultQ9gRjaO) explains the test and demonstrates exactly how to do it.

+My discussion with Bill Kreuser about [wetting agent re-application intervals by growing degree days](https://youtu.be/l_DDlsgnxbU?si=6rOYOMKLmWx457eE).

 ### More information and resources